ANCHORED CAUSALITY THEORY • LECTURE 11 OF 12

 The Lagrangian density describes field values everywhere, not at a point.
 Delocalized entities are the default.

-This is wave ontology: the field explores all possible spatial configurations.
+This is the wave (Lagrangian) description: the field amplitude spans all configurations.

 The Hamiltonian: Language of Particles